Division 14 Zoom ID: 977 8172 0114

 Motions Practice Generally

 To request that a motion be placed on calendar, send a courtesy copy of the motion to chambers.
-Judge Hirsch will review the motion, and chambers staff will then contact the attorney.Trial calendar will be sounded 11 days before trial, i.e., two Thursdays before the Monday trial.
-All pending motions must be resolved at or before time of sounding in order for counsel to make a good-faith (i.e., professionally ethical) ready-for-trial announcement.
-If all motions are not resolved, counsel must either withdraw the motion or seek a continuance.
+Judge Hirsch will review the motion, and chambers staff will then contact the attorney.The trial calendar will be sounded 11 days before trial, i.e., two Thursdays before the Monday trial.
+All pending motions must be resolved – not just filed, but resolved – at or before time of sounding.
+See Fla.
+R. Crim.
+P. 3.190(c) (as recently amended) (“The court must dismiss any motion not filed before the deadline set by the court, unless the defendant demonstrates good cause for the delay, or the motion is based on fundamental grounds”); Fla.
+R. Crim.
+P. 3.190(g)(4) (as recently amended) (“A motion to suppress must be filed . . . before a deadline set by the trial judge”).
 This applies to all motions, including motions in limine.

 Motions in Limine